xiaolingis/cesium-tile-draco/README.md

 | (_| | (_) | (_|  __/\__ \ | |_| | | | | | | |_| | |  __/ |
  \__, |\___/ \___\___||___/_|\__,_|_| |_| |_|\__|_|_|\___|_|
   __| | A Cesium Point Cloud tile generator written in golang
  |___/
 ```

 Go Cesium Point Cloud Tiler is a tool to convert point cloud stored as LAS files to Cesium.js 3D tiles ready to be
 streamed, automatically generating the appropriate level of details and including additional information for each point
 such as color, laser intensity and classification.

 ## Features
 Go Cesium Point Cloud Tiler automatically handles coordinate conversion to the format required by Cesium and can also
 convert the elevation measured above the geoid to the elevation above the ellipsoid as by Cesium requirements.
 The tool uses the version 4.9.2 of the well-known Proj.4 library to handle coordinate conversion.
 The input SRID is
 specified by just providing the relative EPSG code, an internal dictionary converts it to the corresponding proj4
 projection string.

 Speed is a major concern for this tool, thus it has been chosen to store the data completely in memory.
 If you don't
 have enough memory the tool will fail, so if you have really big LAS files and not enough RAM it is advised to split
 the LAS in smaller chunks to be processed separately.

 Information on point intensity and classification is stored in the output tileset Batch Table under the
 propeties named `INTENSITY` and `CLASSIFICATION`.

 ## Changelog

+##### Version 1.2.3.1
+* Rename command:tiler to tiler-index
+* Added command tiler-merge

 ##### Version 1.2.3
 * Added experimental support for LAS 1.4
 * Added support for additional EPSG codes in the range EPSG:6666 to EPSG:6692